 Are you in social media?

 I am a very private person and I have little time, so I limit my visits in the social media world to a minimun.
-Currently I am active on Instagram and I recently joined the photo community 500px.
-Feel free to come over and have a look at my profiles.
+Currently I am active on Instagram, feel free to come over and have a look at my profile.

 Can I use your photos?